adi0603/Go-with-C/README.md

 # Go-with-C

-General Questions
+##General Questions

-Question 1
+##Question 1
 What will be the output of the following program?
+'''c
 #include <stdio.h>
 int main()
 {